The Mercers’ School Memorial Trust (incorporating the Merrett Bequest)

 Gresham College was founded by Sir Thomas Gresham in 1597 and endowed with seven professors who were appointed to give free lectures to the public, the subjects covered being Astronomy, Geometry, Physic, Divinity, Rhetoric, Law and Music.
 On his death Sir Thomas bequeathed the College jointly to the Corporation of the City of London and the Worshipful Company of Mercers.
 The new Chair of Commerce, therefore, was to be the eighth and the first one to be created since the original seven in 1597.
 Since Sir Thomas’s days the College has occupied several sites in the City of London, but in 1991 it moved to Barnard’s Inn which had been the home of Mercers’ School from 1894 till its closure.

 The first Memorial Professor of Commerce took office in 1985 at a ceremony held in the Old Library of the Guildhall in the City of London.
 Since then there has been no year without free lectures being given publicly by the Memorial Professor.
-Sadly, the OM Club cannot continue far into the present century, but there will always be the Memorial Professor to preserve the name of Mercers’ School and to keep it before the public.
+So although the Club will close in 2020, there will always be the Memorial Professor to preserve the name of Mercers’ School and to keep it before the public.

 A small booklet was written by Old Mercer Michael Jepson for the occasion of the first Memorial Lecture giving a short history of Mercers’ School, its long connection with the Company, and the background to the formation of the Memorial Trust and the decision to create the Memorial Chair at Gresham College.
 This booklet can be obtained from Gresham College who will be happy to send a copy to any Old Mercer who would like one.
 Or it can be downloaded here.